James Lowe (musician): The Electric Prunes

+Producing

 Lowe started working as a recording engineer in Los Angeles, with producer Bill Traut.
 He worked closely with Todd Rundgren on the first album by Rundgren's band Nazz, and was then credited as engineer on the band's subsequent albums, Nazz Nazz and Nazz III.
 In 1971, Lowe continued to work with Rundgren in recording the self-titled debut album by the band Halfnelson, later known as Sparks.
 Credited under his full name of Thaddeus James Lowe, he produced the band's second album, A Woofer in Tweeter's Clothing.
 He also worked with Terry Melcher and the British band Grapefruit, among others.

+He was interviewed for Edgar Wright's 2021 documentary The Sparks Brothers about engineering and producing for Sparks, and his decision to leave the business.

+Later works

 After the commercial failure of the Sparks album, Lowe left record production in the early 1970s.
 He set up a television production company, and produced and directed commercials, children's shows for Disney, and corporate presentations.
-For decades, Lowe refused to comment on his earlier musical career.
-However, with renewed interest in the Electric Prunes' recordings in the 1990s, Lowe reconnected with Tulin, Williams and Weakley.
-The re-formed band toured and recorded new material, mostly written by Lowe and Tulin, both before and after Tulin's death in 2011.
-Lowe has continued to tour occasionally with new members, as the Electric Prunes.

-He was interviewed for Edgar Wright's 2021 documentary The Sparks Brothers about engineering and producing for Sparks, and his decision to leave the business.
+Personal life and death

-He is a descendant of aeronautics pioneer Thaddeus S. C. Lowe.
+Lowe was a descendant of aeronautics pioneer Thaddeus S. C. Lowe, from whom James' first name derives.

+Lowe died at the age of 82 on May 22, 2025, at a hospital in Santa Barbara, California, due to cardiac arrest.